 Racial and Cultural Diversity: Mass Media's Role

-Critical, historical and contemporary examination of African, Hispanic, Asian, Native Americans and gender stereotypes in mass media.
+Critical, historical and contemporary examination of African, Hispanic, Asian, Native American, and gender stereotypes in mass media.
 Self- portrayals by these groups using mass media.
+May be offered as Writing Intensive.
 (University Program Group IV-C: Studies in Racism and Cultural Diversity in the United States)

 Required Courses I